What is a hearing loss?

 In this measurement, a probe is inserted into your ear canal.
 This probe has a microphone and a speaker.
 When the sound waves enter the healthy inner ear, a response can be measured.
 This procedure is also practiced on infants.

-Blocked nerves and local anesthesia.
+Blocked nerves and local anesthesia

-A hearing aid for persistent hearing loss.
+A hearing aid for persistent hearing loss

-Oxygen pressure chamber as a treatment option.
+Oxygen pressure chamber as a treatment method

 Another treatment option for a hearing loss is treatment in an oxygen hyperbaric chamber.
 This method is extremely effective.
 However, in medical terms, it is not a clearly effective treatment method.

-In a very severe case of hearing loss.
+In a very severe case of hearing loss

-If it is a very severe and serious case of hearing loss, blood washing is used.
+If it is a very severe case of hearing loss, blood washing is used.
 Purification of the blood occurs.
 The goal is to stop one's blood from clotting as quickly.
 The flow properties of the blood are changed and improved.
 In the worst case, inpatient therapy must be initiated.

 Typical risk factors are: